 One of the scariest parts of sending a volunteer abroad is the idea of anything happening and not being able to reach them.
 While that is a valid concern, I'm here to tell you there are more ways to reach them quickly than you may realize.

 Did you know that two of our ILP directors have had daughters serve abroad with ILP?
-Steve and Jared both know first hand what it's like to have a child volunteering abroad in China, Russia or one of these ILP countries (Steve's daughter volunteered in Russia and Romania; Jared's daughters -- yes, he's had two go -- volunteered in so many countries that it's hard to count now)!
+Steve and Jared both know first hand what it's like to have a child volunteering abroad in China, Russia or one of these ILP countries (Steve's daughter volunteered in Russia and Romania; Jared's two daughters have volunteered in so many countries it's hard to keep count).

 You will be able to text your volunteer at any time and (in the case of an emergency) call them right away.
 This is often the quickest and easiest way to get in touch when you need to.

 If they have the phone plan, this will be even better.
 Since they have data, you can Facetime them and see their faces -- seeing them brings another depth of comfort versus just hearing their voice.

 If they don't have a phone plan, but have internet, this is still a great option!
 All ILP volunteers will have WiFi - it might be at their home, it might be at their school, or maybe they're jumping into a cafe offering free WiFi but it's all around (although it's often slower than they're used to at home).
 If they're connected to WiFi and you're also using the same app you won't use any data and is free.

 Contact The ILP Office

 Call the ILP office if it is an emergency and you're having trouble connecting with your volunteer.
 You can even call after hours -- there is a voice message that will give you a couple of numbers to our directors who answer their cell phone's 24/7.